 Ransom: $80,000 on Twitter and $200,000 on Instagram

-As part of our efforts to learn more about this attack, a Twitter account was identified that was created specifically for the attack on Eurobet Italia.
+As part of our efforts to learn more about this cyber security threat, a Twitter account was identified that was created specifically for the attack on Eurobet Italia.
 The user, eurobet.it.DDos (@ItDdos), reacted to Eurobet’s official announcement about the attack, and demanded $80,000 to stop the attack.

 Later tweets included the attacker’s email address as a contact – Eurobet.firstname.lastname@example.org.
 This email address led our team to identify an identical comment on a Eurobet Instagram page published by a user named lo1488lo, which demanded $200,000 USD.